MatthewJM96/Hemlock-Revisited/README.md

 * `build-essential`
 * `pkg-config`
 * `xtrans-dev`

+There are included build options for instrumenting with Address/Thread/Memory Santitizers, as well as with the Gperf profiler.
+The former require nothing that meeting the C++20 requirement doesn't cover in choice of compiler versions, but instrumenting with the Gperf profiler requires:
+##### Arch
+* `extra/gperftools`

+It is also recommended to install:
+##### Arch
+* `extra/kcachegrind`

 #### Windows
 Windows requires some version of the MSVC compiler that supports C++20.
 This can be obtained by, for example, installing the Visual Studio 2019 Community Edition IDE.